oVirt/ovirt-site/source/develop/release-management/features/os-support/fedora-24-support.html.md

 ## Testing

-The whole [Test Case](/develop/infra/testing/test-cases/) collection should work on Fedora 24.
+The whole test case collection should work on Fedora 24.

 The Open Virtualization Manager (ovirt-engine) is ready to be tested.